TuNguyen1012/Delivery-Performance-Analysis/Report: Delivery Performance Analysis.md

 •	Generally, states with a large volume of orders have faster delivery times, which is similar to the average delivery time from shipper to customer. **Sao Paulo has the fastest delivery times along with the largest volume of orders, which is a well-developed market for the company.**

-## Conclusion
+## Optimization Recommendations:

-•	Order frequency is higher on Monday and Tuesday while it is low on Saturday and Sunday.
-Therefore, it is recommended to increase orders at the weekend to increase revenue and make deliveries more convenient.
-This is done with a few solutions such as giving discount vouchers and offering free shipping over the weekend.

-•	We need to reduce delivery times.
-Especially the time between the carrier and the customer.
-The reason may come from the average delivery time in each state.
-The distance between the warehouse and the customer states will impact delivery time.
-Therefore, we should get faster delivery service from other carriers and upgrade our warehouses in the states.
-This will improve situations and reduce delivery times.
+**Addressing State-Specific Delays:**

+•	Focus on improving logistics and carrier partnerships in states like RR, AM, and AP.
+This may involve using regional warehouses or faster shipping options.

+**Improving Seller Performance:**

+•	 Collaborate with underperforming sellers.
+Offer training or tools for better order preparation and dispatch processes.

 •	 There should be warnings and penalties for sellers who repeatedly delay orders to the carrier.
 These sellers may be restricted from displaying on the website or fined for violations

-•	Although it has a 3% undelivered rate, the Company should work with the warehouse department and carriers to avoid missing out on orders.
+**Optimizing Processes for Delayed Categories:**

+•	 Prioritize orders that tend to fall into the 5–30 day delay range by reviewing internal workflows, carrier handovers, or resource allocation.

+**Enhancing On-Time Rates:**

+•	 Analyze reasons for the 6.77& of late deliveries and implement strategies like predictive analytics for demand and route optimization.
+Customer Satisfaction:

+•	 Leverage the 4.3 review score for on-time deliveries as a benchmark.
+Work on improving the 2.3 score for late deliveries by providing better communication or compensation.

+**Tech Integration:**

+•	 Introduce AI-powered logistics software to forecast demand, optimize inventory placement, and automate task scheduling.